 In the moments before and during a car wreck, you engage in a number of instinctive actions to protect yourself.
 You may automatically brace yourself against the steering wheel, causing your wrists to bear the extraordinary force of the impact.
 If you were thrown from your vehicle or motorcycle, you likely used your hands to protect your face and head.

 Workers in certain industries are more prone to accidents that can cause wrist trauma.
 Construction crews, agricultural workers, first responders and machinists endure the constant risk of fractures, sprains, strains and crush injuries resulting from falls from heights, tripping over objects and getting their hands caught in heavy machinery.

 Repetitive stress injuries occur when you repeatedly perform the same awkward task over a long period of time.
 Carpal tunnel syndrome develops when pressure on the wrists’ median nerve causes pain, weakness, numbness, tingling and muscle damage.
 In the past, carpal tunnel syndrome was most common in employees who performed secretarial services.
 Today, with technology the mainstay in almost every business, workers in all professions have a high risk of developing debilitating repetitive stress injuries in the wrist joint.
 The awkward motions involved in typing on computers and smartphones put tremendous strain on hands that are not designed for these tasks.

-With offices in Elmwood Park, Dover, Mendham and Newton, our New Jersey legal team is always accessible to you.
-To learn more about lawsuits involving wrist injuries, call Gelman Gelman Wiskow & McCarthy LLC at 973.366.3900 or contact us online to schedule your one-hour free initial consultation.
+For your convenience, we have offices in Elmwood Park, Bridgewater, Hackensack, Morristown, and Roseland, with Spanish-speaking translators available by request.
+To learn more about lawsuits involving wrist injuries, call Gelman Gelman Wiskow & McCarthy LLC at 862-263-0770 or contact us online to schedule your one-hour free initial consultation.
 You pay nothing unless we win your case.